Switch your domain to a different Squarespace site using the Domains panel.

 - You must be the site owner or have Administrator permissions on both sites.

-Start with the site where your domain is currently linked:
+Tip: Start with the site where your domain is currently linked.

 - Click the domain you’d like to move.

-- In the pop-up window, click the thumbnail of the site where the domain will move.
+- In the pop-up window, click the featured image of the site where the domain will move.

-- Log into the new site, and click Confirm to complete the process.
+- When you're automatically logged into the new site, click Save to complete the process.

 Move a third-party domain

-If you have a domain from another provider (like Network Solutions or 1&1 IONOS) connected to a Squarespace site, follow these steps.
+If you have a domain from another provider (like Namecheap or Google Domains) connected to a Squarespace site, follow the steps in this section.

 If you’re leaving Squarespace, follow our steps for disconnecting the domain instead.